Abscissa/gen-package-version/README.md

 # dub run gen-package-version -- your.package.name --src=path/to/src
 ```

-Download and compile with no dub needed at all:
+Or download and compile with no dub needed at all:
 ```bash
 $ git clone https://github.com/Abscissa/gen-package-version.git
 $ cd gen-package-version